szeder/all-git-forks/README.md

-Git - fast, scalable, distributed revision control system
+Gits ist toll - fast, scalable, distributed revision control system
 =========================================================

 Git is a fast, scalable, distributed revision control system with an